 If you used Samsung SmartSwitch to transfer your old phone to the Note 9, the WiFi password likely transferred and connected automatically.
 That’s nice, but sometimes it causes your problems.

 You have a few options if your Note 9 is having WiFi problems.
 First, we recommend forgetting your WiFi network and re-enter the password on the Note 9.
 Start by going to Settings > Connections > WiFi.
 Push and hold your home internet connection and tap forget network on the popup.
 Then search for a WiFi connection, find yours, put in the password and it should work.
 Better yet, reset your network to default settings.
-It’s also a good idea to unplug power to your WiFi router for around 10-15 seconds.
+It’s also a good idea to unplug the power to your WiFi router for around 10-15 seconds, or even buy a new router.

 Are you dealing with GPS problems too?
 While future updates will improve GPS accuracy and speeds, especially while using Google Maps, we have nothing to report so far.
 Open Google Maps and tap the bullseye icon to get a GPS lock, which helps more often than not.
 Also, in Maps tap the three lines at the top and go to Settings > Location Accuracy Tips > and follow the steps for the best GPS.